matestack/matestack-ui-core/docs/concepts/component.md

 });
 ```

-We add the dynamic component to our example page as usual:
+Add the dynamic component to an example page the same way it is done with static components:

 ```ruby
 class ExamplePage < Page::Cell::Page